stacks-network/stacks-blockchain-docker/README.md

 - VM with at a minimum:
   - 4GB memory
   - 1 Vcpu
-  - 50GB storage (600GB if you optionaly also run the bitcoin node)
+  - 50GB storage (600GB if you optionaly also run the bitcoin mainnet node)

 ### **Install/Update docker-compose**